shuckster/eslint-plugin-big-number-rules/README.md

 This is the classic example and is often cited, but there are other rare corner-cases that will eventually be caught some time after committing to a currency-unsafe solution.

-`eslint-plugin-big-number-rules` will translate the above to:
+`eslint-plugin-big-number-rules` will translate the example above to:

 ```js
 const sum = BigNumber.sum(0.1, 0.2)